Accessor Functions

 New implementations

-Implement for learners, such as outlier detection algorithms, which associate a score with each observation during training, where these scores are of interest in later processes (e.g, in defining normalized scores for new data).
+Implement for learners, such as outlier detection algorithms, which associate a numerical score with each observation during training, when these scores are of interest in workflows (e.g, to normalize the scores for new observations).

 If implemented, you must include :(LearnAPI.training_scores)